 The gift, estate, and GST tax exemptions were $5 million in 2011.
 The exemptions are indexed for inflation, resulting in exemptions of $5.12 million for 2012, $5.25 million for 2013, $5.34 million for 2014, $5.43 million for 2015, $5.45 million for 2016 and $5.49 million for 2017.
+In December 2017, Congress increased the gift, estate, and GST tax exemptions to $10 million through 2025.
+With indexing for inflation, these exemptions are $11.18 million for 2018.
 An individual can transfer property with value up to the exemption amount either during lifetime or at death without paying any transfer tax.
 In other words, any portion of the exemption used during lifetime reduces the amount of exemption available at death for estate tax purposes.
 For example, if you made a lifetime taxable gift of $5 million in 2017, your remaining exemption amount that could be used by your estate at your death would be $6.18 million ($11.18 million 2018 inflation adjusted exemption, less the $5 million lifetime gift).
 The GST exemption essentially allows the earmarking of transfers, made during lifetime or at death, that either skip a generation or are made in trust for multiple generations.
 Certain gifts are not applied toward the exemption, such as “annual exclusion” gifts and direct payments to medical or education providers, and can be made completely tax-free.

 Transfers between spouses and to certain trusts for spouses, made during lifetime or at death, may be made without the imposition of any tax.
 These transfers also do not use any exemption.
 This is known as the “unlimited marital deduction.”